antoniorobertojr/Django-Drive-Cloud/README.md

 ### Usage

 After successfully installing and setting up `django-drive-cloud`, open a web browser and navigate to the Load Balancer's URL provided by the Terraform output during the installation process.
 Then, access the `api/docs` documentation to see the available endpoints.

+### Improvements

+**Stream Files Instead of Uploading to Memory**: To reduce memory usage and improve performance, especially for large files.
+This allows data to be processed incrementally, reducing the load on the server.

+**Add Continuous Integration/Continuous Deployment (CI/CD)**

+**User-specific Folders for File Organization**: To reduce the number of calls made to access files within the same key in the storage system.

+**Automate Database Migrations**: Create another task definition with a command to apply the migrations

+**Folder Download via Zip File**: Provide an option for users to download an entire folder as a zip file.